 At the inception of an arrangement that includes development milestone payments, the Company evaluates whether the development milestones are considered probable of being reached and estimates the amount to be included in the transaction price using the most likely amount method.
 If it is probable that a significant revenue reversal would not occur, the associated development milestone value is included in the transaction price.
 Development milestone payments that are not within the control of the Company or the licensee, such as regulatory approvals, are not considered probable of being achieved until those approvals are received.
-The milestones are allocated entirely to the license performance obligation, as (1) the terms of milestone and royalty payments relate specifically to the license and (2) allocating milestones and royalties to the license performance obligation is consistent with the overall allocation objective, because management's estimate of the supply fee approximates the standalone selling price for RTGel vials and management's estimate of milestone sand royalties approximates the standalone selling price of the license of \$7.5 million related to a development milestone payment resulting from Allergan's submission of an IND application for the Company's RTGel in combination with Allergan's BOTOX for the treatment of overactive bladder to the U.S. FDA.
+The milestones are allocated entirely to the license performance obligation, as (1) the terms of milestone and royalty payments relate specifically to the license and (2) allocating milestones and royalties to the license performance obligation is consistent with the overall allocation objective, because management's estimate of the supply fee approximates the standalone selling price for RTGel vials and management's estimate of milestones and royalties approximates the standalone selling price of the license.
+During the year ended December 31, 2017, the Company recognized revenue of \$7.5 million related to a development milestone payment resulting from Allergan's submission of an IND application for the Company's RTGel in combination with Allergan's BOTOX for the treatment of overactive bladder to the U.S. FDA.